Entanglements in Family Systems

 • over-responsibility

-• carrying sadness, fear, or stress that feels larger than their own experience
+• carrying emotions that seem larger than their own experience

 Some people describe feeling as though they are carrying something unresolved without fully understanding where it began.

-An entanglement occurs when a person unconsciously identifies with the emotions, suffering, burdens, or unresolved experiences of someone else within the family system.
+An entanglement occurs when someone unconsciously identifies with the emotions, burdens, or unresolved experiences of another family member.
+From a systemic perspective, these unconscious identifications may influence emotional life, relationships, and patterns across generations.

 • a parent's suffering